This section provides an overview of the Ligato VPP agent.

 Another significant feature is the ability to retrieve existing VPP configuration.
 In addition to status reporting, this data is used to perform resynchronization.
 This is the process by which the active VPP configuration is compared to the desired VPP configuration to resolve any required changes and to minimize the impact during restarts.

 The need to address the configuration dependency problem arose when a configured VPP worked as expected.
 Following a restart/reconfiguration, the VPP state looked exactly the same - but did not work as before.
 The reason for this behavior is that the binary API calls followed an incorrect order during restart, resulting in a partially complete configuration and VPP dataplane errors.

-Resync is one of the major features available with the VPP agent.
-It ensures consistency between configuration provided from an external source, internal VPP agent state and the actual VPP state.
+Resync is one of the major features available with the vpp-agent.
+It ensures consistency between configuration provided from an external source, internal vpp-agent state and the actual VPP state.
 The automatic resync fetches all the data from any connected persistent data store (e.g. etcd) and reflects any changes to the VPP.
-Synchronization is also performed against the Linux host as well.
+Synchronization is performed against the Linux host as well.

 What It Cannot Do?

 The vpp-agent is a control/management plane.
 It provides a configuration and monitoring services for the VPP dataplane.
 It does not decide what to do with packets arriving on any of the VPP interfaces and does not change any of the configuration parameters (routes, FIBs) based on the actual VPP state.